-The purpose of the NICU Follow-Up Program is to provide ongoing evaluation and guidance related to the development of high-risk children during the first three years of life.
+The NICU Follow-Up Program aims to provide ongoing evaluation and guidance related to the development of high-risk children during the first three years of life.
 The goal of this program is to make sure that these children are developing to the best of their ability.
-If a child experiences developmental problems, we give with suggestions for fostering their child's development at home and help the family get the early intervention services needed in their community.
+If a child experiences developmental difficulties, we provide families with suggestions for fostering their child's development at home and help the family get the early intervention services needed in their community.

-Most children seen in our program were born prematurely (<32 weeks gestation or <1,500 grams).
-Other children were bigger and older when they were born but had a difficult newborn period.
-Many children spent some of their newborn time in a NICU.
+Most children seen in our program were born very prematurely (<32 weeks gestation) and at very low birth weights (<1,500 grams).
+Some children were only moderately preterm (32-36 weeks gestation) but experienced additional medical complications that put them at-risk for developmental problems.
+Other children were born at full term (>36 weeks gestation) but had a difficult newborn period.
+All of the children seen in our program spent some of their newborn time in a NICU.
 Parents who are worried about their child's development should talk with their child's pediatrician, or other primary health care provider, to see if a referral to our program is a good idea.

-During an appointment, a neonatologist evaluates the child's health, growth, and development.
-The doctor also answers questions that parents have regarding their child's behavior, development, and health.
-If needed, a child may also see one of the following developmental specialists who are part of our multidisciplinary team: developmental pediatrician, early intervention service coordinator, infant specialist, occupational therapist, physical therapist, psychologist, or speech and language pathologist.
+During an appointment, a developmental specialist evaluates the child's development and a physician evaluates the child’s health.
+As a team, they answers questions that parents have regarding their child's behavior, development, and health.
+If needed, a child may also see additional professionals who are part of our multidisciplinary team: developmental pediatrician, early intervention service coordinator, occupational therapist, physical therapist, psychologist, or speech and language pathologist.
 At the end of the appointment, we summarize our findings for the family, offer recommendations, and provide educational handouts to help parents foster their child's development at home.
 With parent permission, a comprehensive report is then sent to the child's pediatrician and, if applicable, to the child's early intervention program.